Japanese cruiser Chikuma (1938): Battle of the Philippine Sea

 On 13 June 1944, Admiral Soemu Toyoda activated "Operation A-GO" for the defense of the Mariana Islands.
 Chikuma was assigned to Force "C" Vice Admiral Jisaburo Ozawa's Mobile Fleet, which proceeded through the Visayan Sea to the Philippine Sea headed towards Saipan.
 On 20 June, after the battleships Haruna, Kongō and carrier Chiyoda were attacked by aircraft from the American carriers Bunker Hill, Monterey and Cabot and the bulk of the Japanese air cover was destroyed in the "Great Marianas Turkey Shoot", Chikuma retired with the Mobile Fleet to Okinawa.

 After ferrying army troops to Okinawa, Chikuma was reassigned back to Singapore in July, serving as flagship for CruDiv 4 while Atago was under repairs.

 Battle of Leyte Gulf

 On 23 October 1944, Chikuma (with Kumano, Suzuya and Tone) sortied from Brunei towards the Philippines with Vice Admiral Takeo Kurita's First Mobile Striking Force.
 In the Battle of the Palawan Passage, Atago and Maya were sunk by submarines, and Takao damaged.
 In the Battle of the Sibuyan Sea the following day Musashi was sunk, the cruiser Myōkō was crippled and had to be towed to safety, while the battleships Nagato and Haruna received damage.

+On 25 October, during the Battle off Samar, Chikuma engaged U.S. escort carriers, destroyers, and destroyer escorts of Taffy 3.
+At 7:22, four torpedo bombers attacked Chikuma and Tone, forcing them to evade, then at 7:30 turned to engage the escort carriers.
+At 8:00, Chikuma took the escort carriers under fire, but a separate opponent stood its ground.
+The destroyer escort USS Samuel B. Roberts had closed to point blank range and fired her sole functioning 5-inch (127 mm) gun at 8:10, while the destroyer USS Heermann unloaded her main battery on the cruiser at a longer distance.
+Over the course of a half hour, Samuel B. Roberts ran out of high explosive shells and switched to armor pierce shells, then to training rounds, and finally depleting her star shells.
+Combined with gunfire from Heermann, Chikuma took around 200 5-inch (127 mm) shell hits, setting her ablaze.
+At 8:45, she managed a few hits on Heermann and assisted in crippling the destroyer and forcing her back, while Samuel B Roberts completely ran out of ammo and retired, later to be sunk by gunfire from the battleship Kongō.